cyrillbolliger/conditional-featured-image/README.txt

 The plugin adds a simple checkbox to the featured image panel (or meta box if you are using the classic editor), that lets you choose, if the featured image will be shown in the singular view or not.

+= WooCommerce =
+The plugin also supports WooCommerce.
+If the featured image is hidden for a product, it will be shown as thumbnail in the cart, checkout view, products lists etc. but not in the single product view.
+If a gallery is available, the gallery images will be shown as usual, but without the featured image.

 == Frequently asked questions ==
 = The plugin doesn't work with my theme.
 What can I do? = Typically there are two possibilities why the plugin is not compatible with your theme: